deusfinance/deus-docs/docs/introcopy.md

 ## What is DEUS?

-DEUS finance is a DeFi protocol that enables users to hold and trade blockchain derivatives of traditional assets such as stocks and indices on the Ethereum network.
+DEUS finance is a DeFi protocol that enables users to use its oracles to input any data and tokenize it and others can trade it on the blockchain.
+Its an easy system that allows listing of every asset on the planet regardless if a person,the SEC or company wants it or not.

 ## How does DEUS work?

-It works through Registrars, virtual copies of assets or baskets of assets, pegged 1:1 to their real-world equivalents.
+Deus allows users to create [Registrars](registrar), virtual copies of assets or baskets of assets, pegged 1:1 to their real-world equivalents.
 Each Registrar is represented with its own ERC-20 token (wToken).
-The current market value of assets is continuously provided to the system via oracles.
+It is as simple as going to the Conductor and choosing a price feed for the asset they wish to tokenize and our oracles provide live and infinite prices on demand.
+These prices are are specific to you at time requested allowing traders to not be frontrun.
 Traders invest in Registrars through a platform called DEUS Swap, our decentralized exchange.

 ## Why DEUS?

 ### As a Trader
 - Little to no Slippage
+- No frontrunning
 - Users can trade without providing collateral
 - No KYC
 - Assets moveable as ERC-20 Tokens